mooxphp/moox/README.md

 # Moox Monorepo

 Welcome to the Moox project.
-We are in an early stage of development.
-We will soon publish our first components and packages for Laravel and the TALL-Stack.
+This is the Moox Monorepo.
+It is an installable Laravel App meant for development of our Filament Plugins aka Laravel Packages.
+We are in an early stage of development but there are already some plugins you might consider useful:

+## Packages

+-   [Moox Jobs](jobs/README.md), manage Job Queues, Failed Jobs and Batches in Filament
+-   [Moox Builder](builder/README.md), is our Skeleton Package to create new Filament Plugins

+All others are in the making.
 Stay tuned.

-This is the Moox Monorepo containing all packages and the Laravel dev app.

-## Packages

-All installable Moox packages like Builder, Jobs, User etc. are in [\packages](./packages/README.md).

 ## Installation